VILA-Lab/ATLAS/README.md

       - File: [`general_dataset.json`](./data/general_dataset.json)
       - Structure:
-        - Each entry contains an `instruction` field describing the task.
+        - Each entry contains an `Instruction` field describing the task.
-        - The `{model_name}_output` field provides the model-generated response to the instruction.
+        - The `{model_name}_conversations` field provides the model-generated response to the instruction.

       Example:
       ```json